ndemou/infra2dot/README.md

 You can not create your first graph without investing a few minutes to understand the syntax.

-You can not tweak little details that matter.
+You can not tweak little details that may matter (like move a line or item just a little bit).

 ## Can I customize the colors or other details